Massipssa/Docs/bgd/hbase/architecture.md

 ## Components

 * **HMaster server**
-    * Acts as NameNode in HDFS
+    - Acts as NameNode in HDFS
-    * Handles and manage Region Server
+    - Handles and manage Region Server
-    * Performs DDL operations
+    - Performs DDL operations
-    * Assigns regions to Region Servers
+    - Assigns regions to Region Servers
-    * Performs recovery activities
+    - Performs recovery activities

 * **HBase Region server**
-	* Responsible for handling, manging, executing reads and writes operations on the set of regions
+	- Responsible for handling, manging, executing reads and writes operations on the set of regions
-	* Regions:
+	- Regions:
-		- Contains all the rows between the start jey and the end key
+		- Contains all the rows between the start key and end key
-		- Hbase table can be divied into a number of regions in such way that all the columns of family is stored in one region
+		- Hbase table can be divided into a number of regions in such way that all the columns of family is stored in one region
 		- Each region contains the rows in sorted order
 		- Many regions are assigned to a Region Server
 		- Default size of region is 256 MB which can be configured